Analysis integrates with LoadRunner Enterprise (LRE) allowing you to analyze runs results stored in the LRE repository.

 - Open in Analysis.
 Select a run result or Analysis session file and click Open in Analysis.
 Wait for Analysis to create a database.
 Generate graphs and reports as you would with any session.

 Upload.
 After you save your LRE Analysis session (for which you clicked Open in Analysis), you can save it to the LRE repository.
 Make sure to wait until LoadRunner Analysis has completed generating the data.
-Note: The uploaded session will be considered a user file and will not overwrite the existing session.
+Note: The uploaded session is considered a user file and does not overwrite the existing session.

 To save the results to the LRE repository: